DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

-DJ LeMahieu and his .386 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the New York Yankees versus the Detroit Tigers and Tarik Skubal on August 29 at 6:40 PM ET.
+On Wednesday, DJ LeMahieu (.541 slugging percentage in past 10 games, including four home runs) and the New York Yankees face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Tigers.
+In his previous game he had a hitless showing (0-for-4) against the Tigers.

 DJ LeMahieu Game Info & Props vs. the Tigers